Short-dated euro zone yields touch highest since March

 But as concerns about the health of the banking system subsided, markets began to refocus on the inflation and growth outlook, and with inflation remaining above the central bank's target, expectations are that interest rates will remain higher for longer.

-The European Central Bank then announces its policy decision on Thursday, where a 25 bps rate rise is baked into market pricing, while a majority also expect another rate rise in July.
+The European Central Bank (ECB) announces its policy decision on Thursday, when a 25 bps rate rise is baked into market pricing, while a majority also expects another rate rise in July.

 November 2023 ECB euro short-term rate (ESTR) forwards EURESTECBM4X5=ICAP were around 3.7%, implying market expectations for an ECB deposit rate at 3.8%, or around two more 25 bps hikes.